ndrewtl/airspace-jekyll/_posts/2018-05-04-ordination.md

 <center> <img src="{{ site.baseurl }}/NMDSenvfit.png" alt="Img" style="width: 800px;"/> </center>

-It´s easy as that.
+ItÂ´s easy as that.
 Next, let`s say that the we have two groups of samples.
 This could be the result of a classification or just two predefined groups (e.g. old versus young forests or two treatments).
 Now, we want to see the two groups on the ordination plot.
 Here is how you do it:

 ```r
 #Define a group variable (first 12 samples belong to group 1, last 12 samples to group 2)